xiaoxiae/slama.dev/_wiki/languages/cs.md

 {% match #### Local variables %}
 - created each time we enter `{`, deleted each time we leave `}`
-	- but... is extremely fast (1 instruction) and can be optimized by the compiler, if a variable is repeatedly created and discarded
+	- but... is extremely fast and can be optimized by the compiler, if a variable is repeatedly created and discarded
 - the same name can't be reused within the same scope, but be careful:

 ```cs